Are you wanting to know how to save money on a Disney cruise?

 The most frequently offered discounts are for the Military and their families.
-Usually the discounts are offered for last minute availability.
+Usually, discounts are offered for last-minute availability.

-Military personnel include US Army, Air Force, Marines, Navy, US Coast Guard, US National Guard, Army Reserve and US Department of Defense Personnel.
+Military personnel includes US Army, Air Force, Marines, Navy, US Coast Guard, US National Guard, Army Reserve and US Department of Defense Personnel.

 Disney Cruise Florida Resident Discounts

 Disney sometimes offers Florida resident discounts.
 Usually, these are close to the sail date so it pays to be flexible.